ram1117/portfolio-project/README.md

 ## ❓ FAQ <a name="faq"></a>

-- **Is there a browser version available?**
+- **Is there a desktop browser version available?**

-  - This project is developed using mobile-first approach, browser version of the webpage will be available soon
+  - Yes, the desktop browser version of the page has been recently deployed

 - **[Can the project be re-used?]**